Azure/iot-plugandplay-models-tools/clients/dotnet/Microsoft.IoT.ModelsRepository.CommandLine/readme.md

-# Microsoft IoT Models Repository Tools
+# Microsoft IoT Models Repository Command Line

-## :exclamation: WARNING: This project is under heavy active development - breaking changes may occur between versions

-## Microsoft IoT Models Repository CommandLine

-This solution includes a command line project `Microsoft.IoT.ModelsRepository.CommandLine` intended to be used as a `dotnet tool` to manage and interact with repositories implemented with Azure IoT conventions.
+This solution includes a command line project `Microsoft.IoT.ModelsRepository.CommandLine` intended to be used as a `dotnet tool` to manage and interact with models repositories implemented with Azure IoT conventions.

-### Install the dmr-client command line tool
+## Install the command line tool

 The Device Models Repository command line tool (aka `dmr-client`) is published on [NuGet](https://www.nuget.org/packages/Microsoft.IoT.ModelsRepository.CommandLine) and requires `dotnet sdk 3.1` or `dotnet sdk 5.0`.

 > Note .NET 6 is not yet supported.

 You can use the `dotnet` command line via the `dotnet tool install` command to install `dmr-client`.
 The following is an example to install `dmr-client` as a global tool: